The Status of Teacher Wellbeing

 On a personal level, I know what it is like to repeat the same conversations with students each day, juggle curriculum to meet outcomes, manage individual staff and their diverse personalities, communicate with parents in helping them understand their children, all while running from meeting to meeting to document every decision made.
 While I was passionate about teaching, the area I had little time to focus on was planning engaging lessons with real-life experiences for my students.

-When learning to be a teacher, we get taught great skills in how to plan curriculum, differentiate learning, asses and report, but we do not learn how to manage different personality types, how to coach, mentor or simply navigate our own emotions let alone manage those of others.
+When learning to be a teacher, we get taught great skills in how to plan curriculum, differentiate learning, assess and report, but we do not learn how to manage different personality types, how to coach, mentor or simply navigate our own emotions let alone manage those of others.
 As a result, we have to draw on our own social and emotional resources to remain resilient.
 The problem here is that if we do not have direct or solution focused strategies to manage our own stress, we may turn to destructive strategies that simply relieve the emotional stress such as food and alcohol, however these do not support our wellbeing as they do not address the specific issues (Parker, 2012).

 If teachers have strategies to support their wellbeing, they will be better placed to manage every day stressors of the job to not only survive but flourish.
 In doing so, they become better role models and educators for our students.
 Teachers themselves recognise that focussing on their own wellbeing is crucial in supporting student wellbeing, (Sue Roffey, Wellbeing Australia, 2012), but are often unsure as to how to do this.
 The growing evidence coming from the field of Positive Psychology is showing how we can not only support student wellbeing but that of teacher wellbeing as well.